Kingdom of Aowin: Legacy

-Today, the legacy of Aowin endures most prominently among the Anyi people (also known as Agni or Ebrosa) of southeastern Côte d’Ivoire and parts of southeastern Ghana, particularly within the kingdoms of Sanwi, Indénié, Djuablin, and Moronou.
+Today, the legacy of Aowin endures most prominently among the Anyi people (also known as Agni or Ebrosa) of southeastern Ivory Coast and parts of southeastern Ghana, particularly within the kingdoms of Sanwi, Indénié, Djuablin, and Moronou.
 These polities trace their lineage, state rituals, and sacred regalia back to the royal house of Aowin, and particularly to the ancestral stool of Ano Assinman, the last paramount ruler before the 1715 conquest.

 Among these successor states, Krinjabo (Kèlènjɩabu) became the ritual and symbolic capital.
 Oral traditions from Sanwi affirm that the Belemgbin (King) of Krinjabo retains ceremonial authority over many Agni territories and clans, a continuity that reflects the former centralized role of Aowin leadership.

 Culturally, the Anyi retained the matrilineal inheritance systems, royal titles, and political hierarchies that characterized the pre-conquest Aowin state.
 Sacred items such as the amuan (charms of war), momome (ritual defenses), and the command stool are still venerated and integrated into chieftaincy institutions.

 Furthermore, linguistic continuity is evident: dialects spoken by the Agni retain structural similarities to the Twi-derived Aowin language, and ritual observances such as the Elulie yam festival preserve symbolic and calendrical elements of the Aowin ceremonial cycle.

 While the political centrality of Aowin diminished after its defeat, its cultural influence expanded westward, shaping the political institutions and spiritual systems of the wider Agni world.